Io1211/WeatherApp/README.md

 **Missing features**

-Holiday Planner will not be implemented.
+The holiday planner feature has not been implemented.